Station team

 Nick joined the board in 2022 as the Director of Grants.
 He began his involvement with COTERC in 2015 when he came to Caño Palma Biological Station as a mixed-taxa intern with an intent of staying for eight weeks, but stayed on for six months, accepting a role as assistant coordinator for the sea turtle monitoring program.
 He returned in 2016 as a staff member for a full season as the lead sea turtle monitoring coordinator, while also supporting many other monitoring and research initiatives as time allowed.
 Needless to say, after nearly one and half years at Cano Palma, he viewed it as his second home and still does to this day.
 He has held positions with the Pennsylvania Game Commission as a whitetail deer biologist aide, as well as with the Florida Department of Agriculture ensuring regulatory compliance with pesticide use.
 Nick now works as a full time staff wildlife biologist at a renewable energy company supporting the responsible siting and development of solar energy and battery storage projects across the United States.
 He is also completing a masters degree in the School of Forests, Fisheries, and Geomatic Sciences at the University of Florida.
 He continues to have a strong affinity and dedication to conservation and aims to get back to Cano Palma as much as possible, while supporting it from afar in any way he can.

-• Director of Finance
+Director of Finance

 Mitch joined COTERC in 2023 and supports the Director of Finance.
 He works as a spend governance analyst at Manulife Financial where his primary focus is around data analytics and reporting against HR metrics.
 Mitch majored in Economics and minored in Financial Mathematics during his time at Wilfrid Laurier University in Waterloo, Ontario where he grew up.
 His passion for the outdoors is shown through his love of soccer, hiking and back country camping in various locations across Ontario.

-• Director of the Raphia
+Director of Marketing

-• Director of Data Integrity
+Director of Data Integrity

 Sarah joined the board in 2023.
 She visited Caño Palma for the first time in 2019 as an intern on the turtle project, returning in 2021 and 2019 as a turtle research assistant.
 Sarah's experiences at Caño Palma fostered her love for tropical biodiversity and ecosystems.
 She is currently a PhD candidate studying the effects of drought intentensification on neotropical insects.
 At Caño Palma, Sarah is interested in contributing to the management, organization, and preservation of COTERC's valuable long-term datasets.

 Jess joined the board in 2022 as the Director of Web Services.
 She first visited Caño Palma as a Turtle Monitoring Intern in 2014 and returned as a Research Assistant in 2015, reveling in the rich company and tropical diversity that the station has to offer.
-Jess now works as a Field Scientist for an environmental consulting company in Monterey, California, where she is also completing her master’s degree in Environmental Science.
+Jess now works as a Project Manager for an environmental consulting company in Monterey, California, where she is also completing her master’s degree in Environmental Science.
 She is especially passionate about tropical and coastal conservation and hopes to continue pursuing these passions in a professional setting.

 Tom first visited Cano Palma in 2008 and joined the board in 2023 as the Director of Strategy.
 He has a DPhil in Zoology, focused on the impact of human land-use change on biodiversity and ecosystem function.
 Tom has worked at a variety of charities, encouraging multi-national businesses and financial institutions to align their activities with the needs of people and planet.
 He recently founded Transition Agency, which seeks to empower medium-sized businesses to embed purpose into the core of what they do.
 Tom is passionate about tropical rainforests and believes their protection is essential for a flourishing society.